Best 4K Blu-rays

 While some of the discs here tend to monochromatic palettes (red for "The Martian" and gray for "The Revenant"), one of the most colorful 4K Blu-ray discs we've seen is "The Lego Movie."
 It's perfect for showing off the wide color gamut capabilities of your 4K HDR TV.
 It's also a fun film that can be enjoyed by the young and old alike.

 Despite its moody tone, "Logan" is anything but dour when it comes to visuals.
-Images are sharp, and the special effects including HDR are as subtle and well-handled as the story-telling.
-With the impressive visuals in tow, this film is an involving and moving send-off to one of our favorite superheroes.
+Images are sharp, and the special effects including HDR are as subtle and well handled as the storytelling.
+Impressive visuals aside, this film is an involving and moving send-off to one of our favorite superheroes.

 While way too sweary and violent for your usual comic book movie audience, "Deadpool" is perhaps the best of the more adult adaptations so far.
-It ranks alongside other mature comic movies such as "Watchmen," "Blade" and "Hellboy" but features more black humor and pure glee than all three.
+It ranks alongside other mature comic movies such as "Watchmen," "Blade" and "Hellboy," but has more black humor and pure glee than all three.

 The HDR 4K version is even more eye-popping than what you might have seen in the cinema, but care has been taken so that it still looks "realistic" (which is a hard thing to say for a CGI superhero movie).
-The colorist of the film hit the nail right on the head when he said HDR is the best reason to buy 4K Blu-ray, and here he helps prove it.
+The film's colorist hit the nail on the head when he said HDR is the best reason to buy 4K Blu-ray, and here he helps prove it.

 "Star Trek": Come for the lens flare, stay for the lens flare in HDR.
 Even if you've seen this movie before, the high dynamic range version is worth a rewatch.
 The picture simply bursts from the screen.
 Though it was a toss-up between this and its follow-up "Into Darkness," also available in 4K HDR, "Star Trek" is arguably the better film.

-Note: Editors' note: Originally published in June 2016, this list is regularly updated.